cebem1nt/dock-mango/README.md

 running residently, another instance will just exit with 0 code.
 In case you'd like to terminate it anyway, you need to `pkill -f dock-mango`.

-*NOTE: you need to kill the running instance before reloading Hyprland, if you've just changed the arguments you auto-start the dock with.*
+*NOTE: you need to kill the running instance before reloading Mango, if you've just changed the arguments you auto-start the dock with.*

 ```txt